OpenBfS/UncertRadio/docs/doc_files/misc/text_fields_equations.rst

 the activity of the radionuclide are not interfered by gamma lines belonging to other radionuclides.

-Further information: `Activity calculation from several gamma lines <#activity-determination-from-several-gamma-lines>`__
+Further information: :ref:`activity determination from several gamma lines`.